Cointegration: History

 The first to introduce and analyse the concept of spurious—or nonsense—regression was Udny Yule in 1926.

 Before the 1980s, many economists used linear regressions on non-stationary time series data, which Nobel laureate Clive Granger and Paul Newbold showed to be a dangerous approach that could produce spurious correlation, since standard detrending techniques can result in data that are still non-stationary.
 Granger's 1987 paper with Robert Engle formalized the cointegrating vector approach, and coined the term.

 For integrated $I(1)$ processes, Granger and Newbold showed that de-trending does not work to eliminate the problem of spurious correlation, and that the superior alternative is to check for co-integration.
 Two series with $I(1)$ trends can be co-integrated only if there is a genuine relationship between the two.
 Thus the standard current methodology for time series regressions is to check all-time series involved for integration.
-If there are $I(1)$ series on both sides of the regression relationship, then it's possible for regressions to give misleading results.
+If there are $I(1)$ series on both sides of the regression relationship, then it is possible for regressions to give misleading results.

 The possible presence of cointegration must be taken into account when choosing a technique to test hypotheses concerning the relationship between two variables having unit roots (i.e. integrated of at least order one).
 The usual procedure for testing hypotheses concerning the relationship between non-stationary variables was to run ordinary least squares (OLS) regressions on data which had been differenced.
 This method is biased if the non-stationary variables are cointegrated.

 For example, regressing the consumption series for any country (e.g. Fiji) against the GNP for a randomly selected dissimilar country (e.g. Afghanistan) might give a high R-squared relationship (suggesting high explanatory power on Fiji's consumption from Afghanistan's GNP).
-This is called spurious regression: two integrated $I(1)$ series which are not directly causally related may nonetheless show a significant correlation; this phenomenon is called spurious correlation.
+This is called spurious regression: two integrated $I(1)$ series which are not directly causally related may nonetheless show a significant correlation.